messicode/CloudLLM/Readme.md

-# Distributed Tokenization and Embeddings Generation with Hadoop and AWS EMR
+# Cloudy with a chance of LLM: Distributed Tokenization and Embeddings Generation with Hadoop and AWS EMR
 ### Created by: Yashvardhan Udia
 ### Email: yudia2@uic.edu
 ### NET ID: 656090513